Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Topology of configuration spaces

 Define a map $\pi: \Conf_n(\C) \to \Sym_n(\R)$ by taking real parts:

 and let $\Conf_\lambda(\C)$ denote the preimage of $\Sym_\lambda(\R)$ under $\pi$ (see Figure \ref{conf picture}).
 This subspace is homeomorphic to

 where the configuration factors record the imaginary part of the configuration.
-We again employ the fact that $\Conf_k(\R) \cong \R^k$ and conclude that $\Conf_\lambda(\C) \cong \R^{n+|\lambda|}$.
+We again employ the fact that $\Conf_k(\R) \cong \R^k$ and conclude that $\Conf_\lambda(\C) \cong \R^{n+\ell(\lambda)}$.

-These spaces then form a cellular decomposition of $\Conf_n(\C) \cup \{\infty\}$.
+These spaces then form a cellular decomposition of $\Conf_n(\C) \cup \{\infty\}$, as was established by Fox-Neuwirth and Fuks \cite{fox-neuwirth, fuks} (the latter in language closer to what we use here).
 Loosely speaking, the boundaries of the cell described above occur in two ways.
-First, points in a configuration may approach each other along vertical lines (in which case their boundary is the point at infinity).
+First, points in a configuration may approach each other or infinity along vertical lines, (in which case their boundary is the point at infinity, as there is no point in $\Conf_n(\C)$ for them to approach).
 Secondly, the $i^{\rm th}$ and $i+1^{\rm st}$ vertical columns of configurations may approach each other horizontally, in which case the associated component of the boundary is given in terms of a cell $\Conf_{\rho}(\C)$, where $\rho$ is obtained from $\lambda$ by summing $\lambda_i$ and $\lambda_{i+1}$.
 In summary:

 \begin{prop}